 Academic excellence is naturally an important criterion, but it is not pivotal; character, talents and motivation are also taken into consideration.
 Without wishing to establish an identikit portrait of a candidate, we look for the following qualities:

 Le Rosey’s younger sister school, Le Régent International School in Crans-Montana, has a generous IB scholarship programme for a limited number of students.
 Le Régent, although a relative newcomer to the Swiss boarding school family, is set for a glowing future and has already achieved excellent IB results.
 Outstanding candidates not accepted at Le Rosey may decide to transfer their applications to Le Régent.
 There is further information in the “Frequently Asked Questions” and the Rosey admissions team will be happy to provide details.

 Director General and Rosey ancien who, day by day and with your help, creates a beautiful school where students can thrive.

-Academic Director guiding you when choosing academic programmes.
+Director of Academic Structure, guiding you when choosing academic programmes.

 Associate Admissions Director, based on his experience as a Rosey teacher and ancien, ready to help you with information, guidance and reassurance.

 Associate Admissions Director and Rosey ancienne, sharing her love for the school all over the world.